Date: 6 January 2015. Holiday Invitations

 While we appreciate the

 thought, the reality is for some of us a bit different.
-We're
+We are

-simply not interested in gift exchanges with anyone we don't
+simply not interested in gift exchanges with anyone we do not

 particularly know well.
 What I would most like is a phone call and invitation